sagemathinc/cocalc-kubernetes/server/README.md

 Of course this is less secure, and if your remote machine is behind a firewall, you will have to open up access to port 4043.

+**IMPORTANT:** If the cocalc-kubernetes-server-* pod is restarted, then the above port-forward stays running but is completely broken.
+Hit control+c to exit out and then run it again.

 9. Make your service publically visible

 How to do this may depend on how you're using Kubernetes.
 You might